 Section 4 - CODIFICATION.
-Section two of this ordinance shall be codified.
+Section 3 - Codification.
+Section one two of this ordinance shall be codified.
 The remaining sections shall be not be codified.

-Section 5 - CAPTIONS.
+Section 4 - Captions 5 - CAPTIONS.
 The titles and headings of this ordinance and the sections hereunder are not part of this ordinance and shall have no effect upon the construction or interpretation of any part thereof.

-Section 6 - EFFECTIVE DATE.
+Section 5 - Effective Date6 - EFFECTIVE DATE.
 This ordinance shall become effective thirty days after adoption.
 Prior to the expiration of fifteen (15) days from the adoption thereof shall be published at least one time in a newspaper of general circulation in San Benito County, with the names of the Supervisors voting for or against the same.
 In the alternative a summary or a display ad may be published as allowed by law.

-The foregoing ordinance was introduced at a regular meeting of the Board of Supervisors of the County of San Benito on 27th day of September, 2016, and thereafter duly passed and adopted by the Board of Supervisors of the County of San Benito at a regular meeting held the 11th day of October, 2016, by the following vote:
+In The foregoing ordinance was introduced at a regular session meeting of the Board of Supervisors of the County of San Benito introduced on the 22nd 27th day of September, 20152016, and thereafter duly passed and adopted this 6th by the Board of Supervisors of the County of San Benito at a regular meeting held the 11th day of October, 2015, on regular roll call of the members of said Board 2016, by the following vote:

-AYES: Supervisor(s)

-NOES: Supervisor(s)

-ABSENT OR NOT VOTING:

-Robert Rivas,

-Chair.
-Board of Supervisor

-ATTEST: APPROVED AS TO LEGAL FORM: Louie Valdez, Clerk of the Board San Benito County Counsel Ву: By: Clerk of the Board Barbara Thompson Assistant County Counsel
+AYES: Supervisor(s) NOES: Supervisor(s) ABSENT OR NOT VOTING: Margie Barrios, Robert Rivas, Chair, Board of Supervisors ATTEST: APPROVED AS TO LEGAL FORM: Louie Valdez, Clerk of the Board San Benito County Counsel By:Clerk of the Board By: Barbara Thompson Assistant County Counsel